 Spread over a hillside overlooking the Irish Sea on the beautiful North Antrim coast, Carnfunnock Country Park occupies a former country estate that’s been turned into a public park, complete with walking trails, formal gardens, a maze and numerous family-friendly activities.

-Food & drink: The attractive on-site restaurant, Caffé Spice, offers sweeping views from its terrace and a good range of breakfasts, inexpensive snacks (such as scrambled eggs, baked potatoes and burgers), daily specials, a kids’ menu and delicious cakes.
-Alternatively, there are many picnic sites dotted around the park, many of them fitted with grills on which you can use disposable barbecues.
-In the covered area, barbecues can be rented for £22.50.
+Food & drink: The attractive on-site restaurant, Caffé Spice, offers sweeping views from its terrace and a good range of breakfasts, inexpensive snacks (such as scrambled eggs, baked potatoes and burgers), daily specials, a children’s menu and delicious cakes.
+Alternatively, there are many picnic sites dotted around the park, several of them fitted with grills on which you can use disposable barbecues.
+In the covered area, barbecues can be rented for £25.50.